How Much Loan Can I Get From A Bank In Singapore?

 Mortgage Servicing Ratio (MSR)

-The MSR pertains only to housing property purchases.
-Specifically, MSR applies to housing loans for the purchase of an HDB flat, or an executive condominium (EC) where the minimum occupation period of the executive condominium has not expired.
+The MSR pertains strictly to housing property purchases.
+Specifically, MSR applies to housing loans for the purchase of an HDB flat, or an Executive Condominium (EC) where the minimum occupation period has not yet expired.

-The MSR is set at 30% of gross monthly income.
-This means that the total amount each month that goes towards repaying all property loans cannot exceed 30% of your gross monthly income.
+The MSR is strictly capped at 30% of your gross monthly income.
+This means that the total amount each month that goes toward repaying your property loans alone cannot cross this 30% threshold, regardless of how little other debt you carry.

 For this reason, borrowers need to watch their overall levels of debt, as they may not always have the full 30% quota available when purchasing an HDB flat or EC.